-NOTE: See "Mechanical Meter General Planting Rate Information" and "Check Seed Population" pages for additional information.
+NOTE: See "Mechanical Meter" in "General Planting Rate Information" on page 5-1 and "Check Seed Population" on page 2-31 for additional information.

 NOTE: When using Half Rate (2 To 1) Drive Reduction Package, rates are approximately 50% of given numbers.